hdclark/Ygor/README.md

 - December 2020
   - Added basic ASCII PLY read and write support for surface meshes.
   - Added vec2 and vec3 layout checks and cast operators to and from std::array.
+  - Support for Boost::Serialization 1.74 and earlier versions.
+  - Created endian-aware binary IO routines.
+  - Added binary PLY support.
+  - Improved test portability by removing non-standard math constants (e.g., M\_PI).
+  - Added minimal support for vertex colour and vertex normals to point clouds and surface meshes, as well as for OBJ, OFF, and PLY IO (where applicable).
+    Still not yet fully supported for all formats.
+  - Improved interoperability between point clouds and surface meshe.
+  - Added 'standard' 32 bit RGBA packing routine for point clouds and surface meshes.